The Manufacturers Association of Central New York

 Exploring Manufacturing Career Pathways

-- Rewards for Skills Gains – Like any other job, as apprentices improve their skills, so does their pay.
+- Rewards for Skills Gains: Similar to any other job, as apprentices improve their skills, their pay increases.

 - Apprenticeships reduce turnover rate by increasing employee retention